NickRK4/Battleships-Bot/README.md

 ## Motivation
-I created this to practice OOP and 2D arrays, which is funny because the project barely contains 2D arrays now.
+I created this to practice OOP and 2D arrays, although the code now uses 1D points

 ## Rules
 The user starts with a choice: either create and place their own ships, or use the robot class' createBoard() method.